Director - Intercollegiate & Intramural Athletics

 - Attends all NJCAA Regional meetings and meets with conference and league officials on scheduling and other issues (i.e. post-season play).
-Represents the college in athletic matters and decisions in Region IV of the NJCAA.
+In collaboration with the AVC, represents the college in athletic matters and decisions in Region IV of the NJCAA.

-- Recruits, interviews, and recommends the hiring and termination of department personnel.
+- In collaboration with the District Office of Intercollegiate Athletics and the Office of the President at the campus level, recruits, interviews and recommends the hiring and termination of department personal.
 Hires all authorized game officials.
-Hires and manages work study/internship participants to assist in Athletics Department operations.
+Hires and manages work-study/internship participants to assist in Athletic Department operations.

 - Compiles reports on the status of each team and its successes and shortcomings.
 Participates in all mediations in the department that he/she oversees.
-Manages and resolves disputes between athletes, coaches, or staff in coordination with the appropriate department head.
+Manages and resolves disputes between athletes, coaches or staff in coordination with the District Office of Intercollegiate Athletics.

 - Schedules practice times and manages the use of campus athletic facilities.
 Coordinates all home events involving athletic facilities and fields.
-Oversees scheduling of athletic events.
+In collaboration with the District Office of Intercollegiate Athletics and respective coaches, oversees scheduling of athletic events.

 - Oversees the campus intramural athletic programs and the operation of the campus fitness center.

-- Assists in the development and implementation of meaningful professional development activities designed to enhance the skills of Athletics Department personnel.
+- Assists in the development and implementation of meaningful professional development activities designed to enhance the skills of Athletic Department personnel.

-- Coordinates the maintenance of the college’s CCC athletic web pages and the college’s NJCAA webpage.
+- In collaboration with the AVC maintains the college’s CCC athletic web pages and the college’s NJCAA webpage.